Prime Big Deal Days Isn’t Prime Day

 Don’t Let the Discount Bite You

-If you’re planning big holiday promos, make sure Fall Prime doesn’t box you in.
+If you’re big holiday promos, make sure Prime Big Deal Days doesn’t box you in.

 Keep your discounts reasonable.